Tiendil/tiendil-org-content/content/posts/2024-035-ai-notes-2024-prognosis/en.md

 New tools allow real experts to become even more informed, make better decisions, and work more efficiently.

-But this tools don’t simplify the delivery of new complex ideas to other people.
+But these tools don’t simplify the delivery of new complex ideas to other people.

 On the other hand, these same tools allow any charlatan to appear smart and knowledgeable.
 Debating a hypothetical anti-vaxxer armed with a modern language model (in front of an unprepared audience) is significantly harder than debating an anti-vaxxer without one.